 While many exchanges have recently started to delist privacy coins, OKEx’s Monero (XMR) and ZCash (ZEC) markets remain active with abnormal trading patterns.
 XMR’s time of trade distribution on OKEx noticeably falls out of the common flow of activity observed on Binance and Huobi.

 SENSO token demonstrates suspiciously high and stable trade volume on Bittrex, KuCoin, and Poloniex.
-This observed activity is consistent with the ways in which exchanges produce fake volume.
+Observed trading patterns are consistent with wash trading.

 Spot market trades on Gate.io show signs of falsified numbers.
 Below are the distributions of leading, second, and third digits for the size of executed trades as compared to Benford’s law expected distributions.
 Evidence based on Benford’s law has been used by ACFE to discern naturally occurring statistical deviations from fraud.